ibrahim3999/cowboy_vs_ninja_b/README.md

 1. Clone the repository: `git clone <repository-url>`
 2. Compile the game: `make demo & ./demo`

-## Controls

-- During the game, follow the on-screen prompts to make moves and perform actions.
-- Use the keyboard to input your commands and navigate through the game.

 ## Requirements

 - C++ compiler